davidgiven/bogomandel/README.md

-This started life as a really hacky toy which could draw a sort-of Mandelbrotish image on a BBC Micro in about 12 seconds; it grew into a much less hacky toy which can generate almost real-time (usually 30s per frame) Mandelbrots and Julia sets with 14-bit fixed point images.
-It mostly achieves these using a really clever Mandelbrot kernel written by reenigne, aka Andrew Jenner, so don't blame me.
+This started life as a really hacky toy which could draw a sort-of Mandelbrotish image on a BBC Micro in about 12 seconds; it grew into a much less hacky toy which can generate almost real-time (usually 30s per frame) Mandelbrots and Julia sets with 15-bit fixed point arithmetic.
+It mostly achieves these using a really rather clever Mandelbrot kernel written by reenigne, aka Andrew Jenner, so don't blame me.

 ## How?